Matlock Moor Methodist Church

 Please contact us if you want a Christening for your baby.

 The Chapel is also available for weddings and funerals.
-Contact us via the website and we wil direct you to the appropriate Minister.
+Contact us via the website and we will direct you to the appropriate Minister.

 The Light Trail